dc-js/dc.js/web/docs/api-1.7.0-dev.md

 .stack(avgByDayGroup, function(d){return d.value.avgByDay;});
 ```

+#### .hideStack(name)
+Hide all stacks with a particular name from the chart.
+The chart must be re-rendered for this change to appear.

+#### .showStack(name)
+Show all stacks with a particular name from the chart.
+The chart must be re-rendered for this change to appear.

 ## <a name="abstract-bubble-chart" href="#abstract-bubble-chart">#</a> Abstract Bubble Chart [Abstract] < [Color Chart](#color-chart)
 An abstraction provides reusable functionalities for any chart that needs to visualize data using bubbles.